ibm-cloud-docs/power-iaas/pricing.md

 ## Processor types
 {: #pricing-processor}

 You are charged different rates based on the processor type that you choose for your VSI. **Dedicated processors** are priced the highest as they provide the best overall performance. **Shared capped processors** cost slightly more than **shared uncapped processors** because of their flexibility in addressing licensing restrictions.
-The processors are all charged on an hourly prorated basis according to the machine type, processor type, and the number of cores used in a month.
+The processors are all charged on an hourly basis according to the machine type, processor type, and the number of cores that are used in a month.

 Processor cores are charged at different hourly rates based on the core type (**Dedicated**, **Shared uncapped**, or **Shared capped**) and the machine type (S922, E1080, S1022, E1080, and S1122).
 For information on different processor type functions, see [What's the difference between shared capped and shared uncapped processor performance?
 How are they compared with dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor)